Emmanuel-Melon/mahakama/README.md

    - "My neighbor is building on my property"
    - "I was unfairly dismissed from work"

-2. **Get Clear Answers** - Our AI:
+2. **Get Clear, Verifiable Answers** - Our AI:
-   - References the exact laws and sections (Constitution, Criminal Code, Labor Act, etc.)
+   - References the exact laws, sections, and subsections
+   - Provides both simplified explanations and direct quotes from the legal text
-   - Explains the law in simple terms
+   - Shows the official version and effective date of each law referenced
+   - Links to the full legal document for verification

+3. **Verify and Understand** - With each answer:
+   - Read the AI's plain-language explanation
+   - Review the exact legal text that applies
-   - Provides relevant precedents where applicable
+   - See related laws and precedents

-3. **Understand Your Rights** - Learn:
-   - What the law says about your specific situation
+   - Understand how the law has been interpreted in practice
-   - Your legal rights and protections
-   - Common next steps and solutions

 4. **Take Action** - Get guidance on:
    - How to resolve the issue yourself